Sodium Valproate 100mg/ml Solution for Injection or Infusion

 Annual treatment reviews by a specialist

 The specialist should review at least annually whether valproate is the most suitable treatment for the patient.
-The specialist should discuss the Annual Risk Acknowledgement Form at initiation and during each annual review and ensure that the patient has understood its content.
+The specialist should discuss and complete the Annual Risk Acknowledgement Form at initiation and during each annual review and ensure that the patient has understood its content.

 Pregnancy planning.

 If a woman is planning to become pregnant, a specialist experienced in the management of epilepsy must reassess valproate therapy and consider alternative treatment options.
-Every effort should be made to switch to appropriate alternative treatment prior to conception and before contraception is discontinued (see section 4.6).
+Every effort should be made to switch to an appropriate treatment prior to conception and before contraception is discontinued (see section 4.6).
 If switching is not possible, the woman should receive further counselling regarding the risks of valproate for the unborn child to support her informed decision-making regarding family planning.

 In case of pregnancy